Azure-Samples/openai-end-to-end-baseline/README.md

    - For **response_format**, also select '{"type":"text"}' from the dropdown menu.

 <!--
-TODO (P2): BRING BACK IN IF NEEDED
+TODO (P2 Bilal): BRING BACK IN IF NEEDED

 1. Work around a telemetry issue that results in an error at the point of inferencing.